FooBaR: Fault Fooling Backdoor Attack on Neural Network Training

+Note that, similarly as for MLPs, our faulting strategy could be in principle applied in deeper layers.
+However, generating fooling images would be more challenging given that the resulting constraints will not be linear.
+We will come back to this point in the next subsection.

-In the case of our network, a \textit{stride} value of 2 is used, which means that filters are applied only to every second pixel in every second row of the original $28\times28$ image.
-The use of \emph{strides} is common in convolutional network architectures and defined the set of $\mathtt{SubMatrices}$ to be considered for the convolution (using the notation of Sect. \ref{sec:approach}).
-As a result, the output of the convolution layer is a $28\times28 /4 \times5 = 980$ positions vector, as depicted in Fig. \ref{fig:convolutional_network_architecture}.
-Connected to each value in this layer there is a ReLU activation function.
-Those activations functions will be the target of our FooBaR attack.
+The convolution layer of this architecture has a family $\mathcal{F}$ of 5 filters, each corresponding to a $3\times3$ matrix of weights, and a bias value for each filter.
+A \textit{stride} value of 2 is used, which means that filters are applied only to every second pixel in every second row of the original $28\times28$ image.
+The use of \emph{strides} is common in convolutional network architectures and defines the set of $\mathtt{SubMatrices}$ to be considered for the convolution (using the notation of Section \ref{sec:approach}).
+As a result, the output of the convolution layer is a $28\times28 /4 \times5 = 980$ dimensional vector, as depicted in Figure~\ref{fig:convolutional_network_architecture}.
+Connected to each neuron in this layer there is a ReLU activation function.
+Those activation functions will be the target of FooBaR attack.

 In order to generate fooling images, constraints to be solved are thus:

 where $b_i$ is the bias associated with filter $F_i$.